cosmos/cosmos-sdk/docs/core/events.md

 - A list of `attributes`, which are key-value pairs that give more information about the categorized Event.
 For example, for the `"message"` type, we can filter events by key-value pairs using `message.action={some_action}`, `message.module={some_module}` or `message.sender={some_sender}`.

 ::: tip
-If you want the attribute values to be parsed as strings, make sure to add `'` (single quotes) around each attribute value.
+To parse the attribute values as strings, make sure to add `'` (single quotes) around each attribute value.
 :::

-Events, the `type` and `attributes` are defined on a **per-module basis** in the module's `/types/events.go` file, and triggered from the module's [`Msg` service](../building-modules/msg-services.md) via the [`EventManager`](#eventmanager).
+Events, the `type` and `attributes` are defined on a **per-module basis** in the module's `/types/events.go` file, and triggered from the module's [`Msg` service](../building-modules/msg-services.md) by using the [`EventManager`](#eventmanager).
 In addition, each module documents its events under `spec/xx_events.md`.

 Events are returned to the underlying consensus engine in the response of the following ABCI messages: